UBC-Solar/sunbeam/docs/ALEMBIC.md

 transition shim, and a lock timeout so a blocked migration fails loudly instead of hanging server startup).

-## The mental model
+## Introduction

-Your schema's history is a chain of migration files in `alembic/versions/`.
+The schema's history is a chain of migration files in `alembic/versions/`.
 Each file has a random ID, an `upgrade()` and a `downgrade()`, and a pointer to its parent (`down_revision`).
 Every database carries a one-row bookkeeping table, `alembic_version`, recording